JuliaAI/MLJ.jl/paper/paper.md

 # Acknowledgements

-We acknowledge valuable conversations with Avik Sengupta, Mike Innes, mlj author Bernd Bischl, and IQVIA's Yaqub Alwan and Gwyn Jones.
+We acknowledge valuable conversations with Avik Sengupta, Mike Innes, mlr author Bernd Bischl, and IQVIA's Yaqub Alwan and Gwyn Jones.
 Seed funding for the MLJ project has been provided by the Alan Turing Institute's Tools, Practicies Systems programme, with special thanks to Dr James Hethering, its former Programme Director, and Katrina